 Packing for Your Trip:

-- Gel and ice packs can be brought on board, if they are being used to refrigerate baby food, milk, breast milk, formula, water or juice for infants younger than two years of age.
+- Gel and ice packs can be brought on board, if they are being used to refrigerate baby food, milk, breast milk, liquid formula, water or juice for infants younger than two years of age.

 - Passengers flying with or without their child can bring breast milk in quantities greater than 100 ml provided it is presented to the screening officer for inspection prior to screening.